AmelySuncroll/Academic-Scripts-v1.0/README.md

 	            gliss
 	            slide

-	            - - other ornaments will be available soon (like glissando between two selected notes etc)
+	            - - other ornaments will be available soon (like glissando between two selected notes etc) (spoiler - no)

 	            end